 If you're struggling with feeling good about yourself, it also helps to practise positive self-talk.
 Find out how to do this here.

 Try to understand where your parents/carers are coming from

-Their expectations are usually because they want you to succeed or to be happy.
-It might just be that their idea of what success or happiness looks like is very different from yours.
+It’s not a big deal that you and your parents have different ideas and expectations.
+What matters is how you solve with the situation.
+Their expectations are usually coming from the right place, they just want you to succeed or be happy.
+It might just be that their idea of what that looks like is very different from yours.
 Or, it might be related to their expectations of themselves.

-If you think their expectations of you are unrealistic, it can help to acknowledge this (even just to yourself).
+If you think the bar they are setting is way too high, try talking to them about how it makes you feel.
+It can help to acknowledge this (even just to yourself).

 Work on your communication skills

-You could start this conversation by saying something like, ‘I understand why you want me to be a doctor, but I don’t think this matches my strengths or interests.’
+Having real talk with your parents/carers about what you want for your life can really work wonders.
+Kick start this by saying something like, ‘I understand why you want me to be a doctor, but I don’t think this matches my strengths or interests.’

 Some other tips for having this conversation include: